wodanaz/Ancestry_Voting_for_Sea_Urchins/README.md

 Idents(mergedRNA)
 mergedRNA@active.ident

+# here you can assigne names for each cluster in the Seurat object

 mergedRNA <- RenameIdents(mergedRNA, `0` = "xxx0", `1` = "xxx1", `2` = "xxx2",
                                   `3` = "xxx3", `4` = "xxx4", `5` = "xxx5", `6` = "xxx6", `7` = "xxx7", `8` = "xxx8", `9` = "xxx9",